-This community focused project situated in the multicultural hub of Mill Road, Cambridge will see the construction of a £15m Mosque for the Muslim Academic Trust.
-Working with main contractor, Gilbert Ash, for the first time, Munro have started to forge a strong customer relationship, providing engineering value during the preconstruction phase of the project.
+This community focused project situated in the multicultural hub of Mill Road, Cambridge saw the construction of a £15m Mosque for the Muslim Academic Trust.
+Working with main contractor, Gilbert Ash, for the first time, Munro forged a strong customer relationship, providing engineering value during the preconstruction phase of the project.

-Mechanically, Munro’s team will also provide natural ventilation as well as rainwater collection and grey water systems that will provide the Mosque with the ability to conserve and recycle water.
+Mechanically, Munro’s team also provided natural ventilation as well as rainwater collection and grey water systems that provide the Mosque with the ability to conserve and recycle water.
 You can read more about Europe’s First Eco-Mosque Comes to Cambridge and learn about the team involved by following the link.

-Munro are confident that their M&E installation will meet the sustainability and efficiency requirements, providing the Mosque and its users with the very best in modern day facilities.
+Munro are confident that their M&E installation has met the sustainability and efficiency requirements, providing the Mosque and its users with the very best in modern day facilities.